High Court rules vaccination mandates for educators and health workers justified

 The group claimed the vaccination mandate is not a "demonstrably justified" breach of the Bill of Rights, namely the right to decline medical treatment.

-But in a reserved decision released today, Justice Cooke determined that the mandates were lawful - deemed a demonstrably justified limit on the right to refuse a medical treatment when they were imposed.
+But in a reserved decision released today, Wellington High Court Justice Francis Cooke determined that the mandates were lawful - deemed a demonstrably justified limit on the right to refuse medical treatment when they were imposed.

+The judgment vindicates the decision of the government to implement the mandates, with Covid-19 Response Minister Chris Hipkins saying the vaccination orders still in effect for the health sector play an important role in keeping New Zealanders safe.

 In his decision, Justice Cooke agreed that the ability to refuse medical treatment is the right of all New Zealanders, but he determined that right was not absolute and is subject to reasonable limitations.